elmar-hinz/TYPO3.Blog/Administration/LocalDomain.rst

 Testing the DNS
 ---------------

-If both parts are set up correctly I can use ping to test the setup.
+I can use :code:`ping` to check, if both parts play well together.

 .. code:: bash